kxngchristie/Java-Core-Part-2/README.md

 # Java-Core-Part-2 📚

-This repository contains home tasks and exercises for Java Core Part 2, focusing on Collections Framework, String manipulation, and Regular Expressions. 🎯
+This repository contains home tasks and exercises for Java Core Part 2, focusing on the Collections Framework, String manipulation, and Regular Expressions. 🎯

 ## Project Structure 📂